General Disclaimer of Liability for Content

 We may collect data and process personal data for the following purposes:

-• to enable us to provide a voluntary service for the benefit of the public interest as specified in our constitution, including to advance the education of the public in the subject of international peace, human rights and the causes of conflict;
+• to enable us to provide a voluntary service for the benefit of the public interest as specified in our constitution, including to promote human rights, and to advance the education of the public in the subject of international peace, human rights and the causes of conflict;

 • to monitor the international trade in military, security and police equipment (“MSP”) in the pursuit of responsibility, transparency and accountability;